Ion Coulomb crystals: an exotic form of condensed matter: Out-of-equilibrium dynamics of ion Coulomb crystals

-Stick-slip motion has also been observed in ion chains by realizing a more controlled environment.
-Pinning at the sub-wavelength scale can be observed using resonance fluorescence and has been measured in small ion clusters confined by optical lattices \cite{Linnet:2012,Enderlein:2012,Laupretre:2019,Bylinskii:2016,Gangloff:2020}.
+Ion chains offer a controlled environment for studying static friction.
+Pinning at the sub-wavelength scale can be observed using resonance fluorescence and has been measured in small ion clusters confined by optical lattices \cite{Enderlein:2012,Linnet:2012,Laupretre:2019,Bylinskii:2016,Gangloff:2020}.
 Figure \ref{Fig:Pinning} shows the resonance fluorescence of trapped ions as a function of lattice depth for various geometries, allowing the identification of the ions' positions within the lattice.
-The dragging of an object over a surface can be implemented by setting the chain in motion relative to the optical lattice, as illustrated in Fig.~\ref{Fig:1:Bylinskii}: Stick-slip motion results in bistability in the potential energy.
-Bistability manifests itself as hysteresis in the ion position, from which the maximum static friction force can be extracted.
-In Ref.~\cite{Bylinskii:2015} the friction force was measured across five orders of magnitude in velocity by changing the depth of the lattice, demonstrating the versatility of ion chains as platforms for studying nanofriction.
-A further advantage of these realizations is that they are amenable to detailed modeling \cite{Garcia-Mata:2007,Pruttivarasin:2011,Benassi:2011,Cormick:2013,Vanossi:2013}.
+The dragging of an object over a surface can be implemented by setting the chain in motion relative to the optical lattice, as illustrated in Fig.~\ref{Fig:1:Bylinskii}: Stick-slip motion results in bistability in the potential energy and manifests itself as hysteresis in the ion position.
+In Ref.~\cite{Bylinskii:2015,Gangloff:2015} the maximal friction force was extracted from measurements of the hysteresis of the ion position.

+A further advantage of studying nano-friction with ion chains is that these platforms are amenable to microscopic modeling and mapping to paradigmatic models \cite{Garcia-Mata:2007,Benassi:2011,Pruttivarasin:2011,Cormick:2013,Vanossi:2013}.
 In particular, when the ion chain can be described by an elastic crystal, the dynamics is captured by a paradigmatic model of static friction, the so-called Frenkel-Kontorova (FK) model \cite{Braun:2004,Pruttivarasin:2011,Cormick:2013}:

-where the second term is the optical lattice with depth $U$ and period $a$ and $q_j=x_j-x_j^{(0)}$ is the displacement of ions with respect to the equilibrium positions $x_j^{(0)}$, calculated for $U=0$.
-The harmonic crystal approximation is valid when the average distance between ions, $d_0$, satisfies $d_0\gg a$.
-One can then assume that the Coulomb force varies smoothly over $a$.
+where the second term is the optical lattice with depth $U$ and period $a$ and $q_j=x_j-x_j^{(0)}$ is the displacement of ions with respect to the equilibrium positions $x_j^{(0)}$ at $U=0$.
+The harmonic crystal approximation is valid when the average distance between ions, $d_0$, satisfies $d_0\gg a$ and the Coulomb force varies smoothly over $a$.
 This is typically fulfilled in ion chains, where $d_0\gtrsim 5 \mu$m and is thus at least one order of magnitude larger than the optical lattice periodicity $a$.